clockworklabs/spacetime-docs/docs/index.md

 ### Identity

-A SpacetimeDB `Identity` allows someone to log in to a module.
+A SpacetimeDB `Identity` identifies someone interacting with a module.
+It is a long lived, public, globally valid identifier that will always refer to the same end user, even across different connections.

-Users receive an `Identity` by logging in through an [OpenID Connect](https://openid.net/developers/how-connect-works/) provider, such as Google or Facebook.
-Your module can choose which providers it trusts.
+If the end user authenticates through an [OpenID Connect](https://openid.net/developers/how-connect-works/) provider, such as Google or Facebook, their `Identity` will be tied to the account they use on that provider.

 A user's `Identity` is attached to every [reducer call](#reducer) they make, and you can use this to decide what they are allowed to do.

 Modules themselves also have Identities.
-If your module lives on a shared SpacetimeDB [host](#host), like https://testnet.spacetimedb.com, it will automatically be issued an `Identity` to distinguish it from other modules.
+When you `spacetime publish` a module, it will automatically be issued an `Identity` to distinguish it from other modules.
 Your client application will need to provide this `Identity` when connecting to the host.

 ### Address